lordimox/artgallery/README.md

 CASING
 I used kebab-case for class names, so every style made is in this casing.
 As a common good practice in React, I used camelCase for variables and functions, and PascalCase for React Components.

+INTERNATIONALIZATION
+Next.js allows a middleware to be declared to catch any change, so here is declared part of the internationalization.
+Languages allowed are spanish and english.
+You'll find that the path is using the language that is needed.
+This is part of the documentation on how Next recommend to approach internationalization.